prateek22sri/Yahtzee/README.md

-# yahtzee-variant
+# Game of Yahtzee

-Variant of yahtzee, instead of 5 dices, we have 3 dices.
+This implementation is a variant of yahtzee, instead of 5 dices, we have 3 dices.
 This program will suggest how many dice should the player roll again to maximize the score.

 To run the code :